 Don’t forget, train drivers are people too, and they have a right to celebrate and ring in the new year!
 With that being said, expect some train services to start running a little later in the day than usual on New Year’s Day.
 You know what to do, check your journey on our website well in advance or purchase coach tickets if you need to leave a little earlier.

-For the cheapest train tickets this Christmas, make sure to book in advance.
+It might not be the Christmas we're used to, but there are still savings to be made on Christmas train tickets.
 Advance train tickets are often released up to 12 weeks before the departure date, and this is when you should be looking to book your ticket.
 But don’t worry!
 Even if you’re not 12 weeks early, you could still make savings by at least buying your ticket before the departure day.
 If you find yourself forgetting to buy tickets, why not sign up for our Advance Ticket Alerts?
 Simply tell us your route and when you’d like to travel, and we’ll notify you as soon as tickets become available.

 If you’re not sure about Advance train tickets or any other type of ticket, please visit our UK ticket types page for more info.

-Don’t forget to travel during Off-Peak times for even cheaper tickets – you’ll also have a nicer time if you’re carrying a lot of luggage ahead of the Christmas holidays.
+Don’t forget to travel during Off-Peak times for even cheaper tickets.
 To find out more, head over to our Off-Peak train tickets page.

 Last but not least, consider purchasing a Railcard for your Christmas train trip.
-To get a National Railcard, you’ll only to pay around £30 as a one-off.
+You can now buy a digital with us - it'll live in your Trainline app alongside your digital tickets.
 You’ll then be able to apply it to most train tickets you buy for a whole year and get a discount of 1/3 off the price, how’s about that for an early Christmas present!

 For more tips on how to save on your festive travels, check out our fun guide to Christmas trains on our blog.